BlockchainCommons/QRCodeGenerator/README.md

 ## Status - Release

-QRCodeGenerator is a translation of the [Nayuki's library](https://www.nayuki.io/page/qr-code-generator-library).
+QRCodeGenerator is a translation of [Nayuki's library](https://www.nayuki.io/page/qr-code-generator-library).
 Its unit tests verify that it produces the exact same QR codes as those produced in the original source demo app.
 The maintainers believe this release to be stable and useful.

 ## Prerequisites